 What is Emergency Room Malpractice?

-Medical errors in hospital emergency rooms are not uncommon, and can have devastating results.
-Studies have shown that emergency medicine has higher rates of error than most medical specialties, and that nearly half of all medical malpractice injuries are caused in emergency rooms.
+Emergency room malpractice can involve misdiagnoses, delayed diagnoses, and/or failures to diagnose various injuries or illnesses in an emergency room setting.
+Unfortunately, medical errors in hospital emergency rooms are not uncommon and can result in devastating consequences.
+Due to the often fast-paced and highly varied nature of an emergency room setting, emergency medicine care generally has higher error rates than other medical specialties.
+Studies have shown that emergency medicine has higher rates of error than most other medical specialties, and that nearly half of all medical malpractice injuries are sustained in emergency rooms.

 Common Emergency Room Errors Include: